A relative version of the Turaev-Viro invariants and the volume of hyperbolic polyhedral 3-manifolds: Introduction

 As an immediate consequence of Theorems \ref{=} and \ref{main}, we have

 \begin{theorem} The Volume Conjecture of the relative Reshetikhin-Turaev invariants \cite[Conjecture 1.1]{WY2} is true for all pairs $(D(M),D(E))$ with sufficiently small cone angles. \end{theorem}

-\textbf{Outline of the proof of Theorem \ref{main}.} We follow the guideline of Ohtsuki's method.
+\textbf{Outline of the proof of Theorem \ref{main}.} We follow the guideline of the method pioneered by Ohtsuki and his collaborators\,\cite{O,OY,O3,O2}.
 In Proposition \ref{computation}, we compute the relative Turaev-Viro invariant of $(M,\mathcal T),$ writing them as a sum of values of a holomorphic function $f_r$ at integer points.
 The function $f_r$ comes from Faddeev's quantum dilogarithm function.
 Using Poisson Summation Formula, we in Proposition \ref{Poisson} write the invariants as a sum of the Fourier coefficients of $f_r$ computed in Propositions \ref{4.2}.
-In Proposition \ref{crit} we show that the critical value of the functions in the leading Fourier coefficients has real part the volume of the deeply truncated tetrahedron.
+In Proposition \ref{crit} we show that the critical value of the functions in the leading Fourier coefficients has real part the volume of the manifold in the hyperbolic polyhedral metric.
 Then we estimate the leading Fourier coefficients in Sections \ref{leading} using the Saddle Point Method (Proposition \ref{saddle}).
 Finally, we estimate the non-leading Fourier coefficients and the error term respectively in Sections \ref{ot} and \ref{ee} showing that they are neglectable, and prove Theorem \ref{main} in Section \ref{pf}. \\

-\textbf{Acknowledgments.} The author would like to thank Giulio Belletti, Qingtao Chen, Francis Bonahon, Xingshan Cui and Feng Luo for useful discussions.
-The author is partially supported by NSF Grant DMS-1812008.
+\textbf{Acknowledgments.} The author would like to thank Giulio Belletti, Francis Bonahon, Qingtao Chen, Xingshan Cui, Feng Luo and Ka Ho Wong for inspiring discussions.
+The author is supported by NSF Grants DMS-1812008 and DMS-2203334.